eperedo/blog/source/_posts/directus_options_custom_panel.md

 - **name:** this is the label every user will read above the dropdown.

-- **meta.interface:** the interface represent the UI you want to render. **system-collection** is a built it directus component that already deals with the process of getting all the collections and showing them in a dropdown.
+- **meta.interface:** the interface represent the UI you want to render. **system-collection** is a built in directus component that already deals with the process of getting all the collections and showing them in a dropdown.

 ok this is going to show the dropdown with all the collections, but now we need to write the code to receive the value and use it in our **panel.vue**.